Javran/ProjectEuler/README.md

 ## Executables

-- `pet`: main program.
+`pet` is the binary handles everything:

-  `pet run <problem-number>` to run the program for the specific problem.
+- It creates new solution from template and update related parts of the project automatically.

-- `templater`: scripting for automating module list update.
+- Solutions are all linked into this binary for execution.
-  (TODO) It is also in plan to support creating new problem program.
+- (TODO) Runs all solutions and generate a report regarding correctness and time elapsed for them.

-- `XXX-example`: these are simple scripts just to save some typing time.
+`pet-example` is a simple script just to save some typing time.
 To use them, edit its environment variables as appropriate and rename droping the `-example` suffix.

 ## petbox